parsae80/parsae80/README.md

 - 👋 Hi, I’m @parsae80
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Computer Science in the university
+- 🌱 I’m currently learning Computer Science in the University of Tehran
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
                     email: parsae1380@gmail.com